|1. Best Guns:|

 C. Single Shot Guns

 3. Choosing a Gun

-One of the best life advice you can heed is “always bring a gun to a gunfight”.
+One of the best pieces of advice you can heed relating to this topic is “always bring a gun to a gunfight”.
 This is especially true when choosing the best home-defense guns available today.
 Of course, having one defensive firearm is better than having none at all.
 There’s a reason why guns vary widely in size and features- each has its own pros and cons you should consider for your needs.

 Each and every firearm has an advantage and a disadvantage.
 It quickly becomes apparent as soon as you fire it, or as soon as you take a look at its features.
 One important thing to consider in light of home defense is the fact that living spaces and homes limit your mobility.
 Should home encounters happen, the practical defensive shots are fired at very close range.
 You aim and shoot anywhere from contact range to across the room ranges (5-10 yard proximity).

 There are some guns that are better suited for close-range shooting as compared to the others.
 Here’s a list of considerations for you to read: